bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - 0 souls; each time a new power affects this coin, gain 2 souls and permanently increase this amount by 1/2/3/4.
 	- [ ] **Growth & Shrink***
 		- [ ] **Growth**
 			- [ ] Odysseus - Cannot be upgraded.
-At the end of each round, upgrades itself.
+Slightly reduced payoff.
+At the end of each round, upgrades itself (can upgrade itself all the way to Drachma.)
-			- [ ] ??? - Permanently increase this coin's payoff by 1/2/3/4 every 5 tosses.
+			- [ ] Aion - Unto Eternity - Permanently increase this coin's payoff by 1/2/3/4 every 5 tosses.
-			- [ ] ??? - 0/2/4/6 souls - Increased payoff by 2 each toss (resets at end of round)
+			- [x] ??? - 0/2/4/6 souls - Increased payoff by 2 each toss (resets at end of round)
 			- [ ] ??? - Upgrades as you lose life.
 			- [ ] ??? - 1/2/3/4 souls - If heads, increase both payoff and penalty by 2/3/4/5.
-			- [ ] ??? - Payoff - Increase souls payoff of each other coin by 1 this round.
+			- [ ] Chiron - Guiding Mentor - Payoff - Increase souls payoff of each other coin by 1 this round.
 		- [ ] **Shrink**
 			- [ ] Sisyphus - Gives less shards for each payoff in the round (resets at end of round)
 	- [ ] **Heads/Tails**
 		- [ ] **Heads**
-			- [ ] Icarus - Waxen Wings, Melting - Shards based on number of heads; but if every coins is on heads, destroyed
+			- [x] Icarus - Waxen Wings, Melting - Shards based on number of heads; but if every coins is on heads, destroyed
 			- [ ] ??? - Perfection - +souls; no payoff unless every coin is on heads.
 			- [ ] Hercules - Twelve Labors - Increased payoff each time it pays out in a row.
 Reset to 0 on tails.
 Base amount determined by denomination level.
 		- [ ] **Tails**